-220 5.
-RISK MANAGEMENT METHODOLODY
+5. RISK MANAGEMENT METHODOLOGY

-221 Quality risk management supports a scientific and practical approach to decision-making.
-It 222 provides documented, transparent and reproducible methods to accomplish steps of the quality 223 risk management process based on current knowledge about assessing the probability, severity 224 and sometimes detectability of the risk.
+Quality risk management supports a scientific and practical approach to decision-making.
+It provides documented, transparent and reproducible methods to accomplish steps of the quality risk management process based on current knowledge about assessing the probability, severity and sometimes detectability of the hazards, and their associated risks.
+While detectability may not be a discrete factor in some quality risk management methods, detection controls are important as they can reduce the probability of occurrence of harm.

-Traditionally, risks to quality have been assessed and managed in a variety of informal ways (empirical and/ or internal procedures) based on, for example, compilation of observations, trends and other information.
+Traditionally, risks to quality have been assessed and managed in a variety of ways (empirical and/or internal procedures) based on, for example, compilation of observations, trends and other information.
 Such approaches continue to provide useful information that might support topics such as handling of complaints, quality defects, deviations and allocation of resources.

 Additionally, the pharmaceutical industry and regulators can assess and manage risk using recognized risk management tools and/ or internal procedures (e.g., standard operating procedures).
-Below is a non-exhaustive list of some of these tools (further details in Annex 1 and chapter 8):
+Below is a non-exhaustive list of some of these tools (further details in Annex 1 and section 8):

-- Basic risk management facilitation methods

-(flowcharts, check sheets etc.);
+- Basic risk management facilitation methods (flowcharts, check sheets etc.);

 - Failure Mode Effects Analysis (FMEA);

 - Failure Mode, Effects and Criticality Analysis (FMECA);

 - Fault Tree Analysis (FTA);

 - Hazard Analysis and Critical Control Points (HACCP);

 - Hazard Operability Analysis (HAZOP);

 - Preliminary Hazard Analysis (PHA);

-- Risk ranking and filtering;

-- Supporting statistical tools.
+- Risk ranking and filtering; - Supporting statistical tools.

-It might be appropriate to adapt these tools for use in specific areas pertaining to drug substanceand drug (medicinal) product quality.
+It might be appropriate to adapt these tools for use in specific areas pertaining to drug substance and drug (medicinal) product quality.
 Quality risk management methods and the supporting statistical tools can be used in combination (e.g., Probabilistic Risk Assessment).
-Combineduse provides flexibility that can facilitate the application of quality risk management principles.
+Combined use provides flexibility that can facilitate the application of quality risk management principles.

-The degree of rigor and formality of quality risk management should reflect available knowledge and be commensurate with the complexity and/ or criticality of the issue to be addressed.
+The degree of rigor and formality of quality risk management should reflect available knowledge and be commensurate with the level of uncertainty, importance and complexity of the issue to be addressed.

-251 5.1 Formality in Quality Risk Management
+5.1 Formality in Quality Risk Management